ansible-labs-crew/ansible-labs-summit2021/content/ansible-controller-advanced/4-tower-cluster-jobs/_index.md

 - Open the **Templates** view

-- Look for the **Install Apache** Template you created with the script
+- Look for the **Install Apache** Template you created with the Playbook

 - Run it by clicking the rocket icon.